readthedocs/readthedocs.org/docs/guides/deprecating-content.rst

 ..
 TODO: mention search.ignore when it's implemented.

 .. tip::

-   If you are using Sphinx with reStructuredText, you can make use of some :doc:`directives <sphinx:usage/restructuredtext/directives>` like ``warning``, ``deprecated``, ``versionchanged`` to warn your users about deprecated content.
+   If you are using Sphinx,
+   you can make use of some :doc:`directives <sphinx:usage/restructuredtext/directives>` like ``warning``, ``deprecated``, ``versionchanged`` to warn your users about deprecated content.